 He glanced behind him before he spoke in a whisper.
 “You shouldn’t take these requests personally.
 That’s how he always is with the Wolframs.
 Dry.
 Superior.
 Kind of a jerk.”

 The lions did not care what kind of snow fell to the earth.
 They rolled about in it just the same, stopping only when they had spotted her.
 She almost smiled as they brushed by her and called her to play.
-Their unabashed affection cheered her a little, allowing her to forget her anger for the moment.
+Their unabashed affection cheered her a little, allowing her to momentarily forget her anger.

-“This is not time for that,” their lord stepped beside her.
+Their lord stepped beside her.
 His cane hovered in the air, separating Elanore from the lions.
+“This is not time for that.”
 His face was grim as he tapped the cane against the ground once.
 “You all forget yourself.
 It is time to wake more.”

 The Wolframs stared, affronted by this act of defiance.